prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 # Evaluating the machine learning model

-The following plot displays the test-set accuracy score distribution for the LR models for all players in P_active as well as the analagous distribution for the simple dummy classifier.
-As seen from the plot, the two distributions are distinct at the 1% confidence level.
+The following plot displays the test-set accuracy score distribution for the different ML models for all players in P_active as well as the analagous distribution for the simple dummy classifier.
+As seen from the plot, the ML distributions and the Dummy Classifier are distinct at the 1% confidence level.

 ![](/data_visualizations/LR_vs_dummy_accuracy_score.png?raw=true)

-Of course, there are a few situations in which the LR is outperformed by even the dummy classifier.
+Of course, there are a few situations in which the ML models are outperformed by even the dummy classifier.
 This is expected since the number of training points can sometimes be ~10, which is insufficient to produce reliable results, especially with feature vector sizes of ~100.
+The three ML models produced similar accuracies but the RFC model will be further analyzed since it's performance was marginally best, on average.

-Below, we list the top 5 player matchups where a player who has never played an opponent is expected to benefit from a risky strategy, ranked by LR classification probability.
-Here, we only consider opponents whose LR model outperformed the dummy classifier by at least 10% (accuracy score).
+Below, we list the top 5 player matchups where a player who has never played an opponent is expected to benefit from a risky strategy, ranked by the RFC classification probability.
+Here, we only consider opponents whose RFC model outperformed the dummy classifier by at least 10% (accuracy score).
 Also, I only included models whose train score and test score were within 10% of one another.
 This was done to reduce the presence of overfit models since overfitting is a concern here, especially when the number of training points is less than 20 or so.

 ![](/data_visualizations/strat_predictions_table.png?raw=true)